signalfx/signalfx-dotnet-tracing/docs/internal/releasing.md

     - (for pre-releases)
       `nuke UpdateVersion --version {new-version-here} --is-prerelease true`

-2. Update the [CHANGELOG.md](../CHANGELOG.md) with new the new release.
+2. Update the [CHANGELOG.md](../CHANGELOG.md) with the new release.

 3. Push the changes to upstream and create a Pull Request on GitHub.

-4. Once the Pull Request with all the version changes has been approved and merged it is time to create a signed for the merged commit.
+4. Once the Pull Request with all the version changes has been approved and merged it is time to create a signed tag for the merged commit.

    ***IMPORTANT***: It is critical you use the same tag that you used in the previous steps!